eparadis/small-vm/README.md

 # reading from `stdin`
 Use the filename `-` like `./small-vm -` to have the VM read from `stdin`.
 Using this you can assemble and run in a single line with `./asmblr asm.txt | ./small-vm -`.
 See `smoketest.sh` for an example.

+# TODO
+- add macros to the assembler
+- proposal: implement a control (call/return) stack in VM
+- write a small interactive monitor to run in the VM